camdez/checkbox.el/README.md

 - [ ] Buy tonic
 ```

-And you invoke `checkbox/toggle`, you'll get the following:
+And you invoke `checkbox-toggle`, you'll get the following:

 ```md
 - [x] Buy gin<point>